 What does this mean for policy makers and practitioners?

-While the Colombian government has made initial strides towards reducing disparities between Colombians and Venezuelan migrants with their expansion of the temporary residence programme, additional policies to improve access may be needed to continue to address the COVID-19 pandemic, particularly to deliver vaccine rollout.
+While the Colombian government has made initial strides towards reducing disparities between Colombians and Venezuelan migrants with their expansion of the temporary residence programme, the study team recommended additional policies to improve access and address the COVID-19 pandemic:

 Mask wearing and mobility restriction are the best tools to reduce COVID cases especially for municipalities with large Venezuelan migrant populations.
 Mask wearing and mobility restriction are cost effective techniques that reduce cases and should be communicated.